 Oh boy, where do I even start?

 Really where I should begin is the initial meeting with the new client.
 Months before, we discuss their visions of what they think their big day is going to look like.
 We talk locations, times, style, different inspirations; basically all aspects of the wedding day.
 And that’s where the brainstorming begins.
 We are responsible for putting together your love story, so we have to get to know you.

 After the shooting your wedding, the footage is double logged on hard drives for safety and categorized in their appropriate folders.

 For example, all the audio goes in the audio folder, the video is categorized in folders to however many cameras were used during the shoot.
 Don’t forget about those sweet flyover shots, so be sure the aerial footage is in its separate folder as well.

 Organization is Key

 Once the footage is imported to the editing software, adobe premiere in this case, your footage is already organized and ready to start to begin the ‘cutting’ process.

 Add a timeline to your correct frame rate and name it ‘morning.’
 Swiftly thumb through your footage and drop down rough cuts of all of your morning footage.
 Color label any super awesome, must use pieces.
 Do that for each phase of that day, including all of your audio features (letter exchange, reception toasts, ceremony soundbites, etc.).
 By keeping all of your rough cuts in their own timelines, it gives your final project timeline a nice and clean feel.
-That’s where you work on your finished projects.
+That’s where you work on your final projects.
 As you’re making this film and need to find a specific shot, it’ll be easy to find it, because you created an awesome editing system.
 You also aren’t going to forget about certain shots throughout the day.
 This ensures nothing gets left out, especially when you have over 400 video clips to choose from.